 The Australia government’s investment in helping ISPs lock down dangerous websites is a useful start, but individuals should still take the initiative to enact security best practices for their home networks.

-Keeping your technology secure through the use of anti-malware and firewalls, and keeping your router/modem secure through strong passwords and other protections are an important first step.
+Keeping your technology secure through the use of anti-malware and firewalls, and keeping your router/modem secure through strong passwords and and other identity theft protection services are an important first step.
 Often, however, people that have these things installed then become complacent and assume that they are now invulnerable to malicious programs.
 It only then takes a well-disguised email, looking like it comes from their bank and asking for their username and password, for the hacker to circumvent all those protections.

 Every person should be constantly educating themselves on the methods that hackers are using to infect computers with viruses and steal their identity.
 This doesn’t mean that everyone needs to become a security technology expert, however, everyone should be practicing common best practices.